alphazwest/akademy/README.md

 `python -m unittest`

+For detailed information the `--verbose` flag can be used.
+For more detailed usage consult the `unittest` module documentation.

 ## Available Data
 This module comes with minimal data for Agents and Environments to train on.
 The current data available is listed below, along with sources for the most